maldroid/hardware-hacking/protocol.md

 ![Autobaud guess](assets/logic-analyser-autobaud.png)

-Now that we now everything there is to know about the serial protocol (ok, not EVERYTHING, but more than we did) it's time to actually look at the password check time measurment (remember that part?)
+Now that we now everything there is to know about the serial protocol (ok, not EVERYTHING, but more than we did) it's time to actually look at the password check time measurement (remember that part?)

 [Construct a timing attack >>>>](attack)